 - The project must have a humanities focus and a member of the Faculty of Arts as supervising faculty.

 - Other terms and conditions for the Fellowships will be consistent with those set by the Senate Committee on Research and Creative Activity for such awards.

 - Each fellowship holder will be supplied with a copy of the biographical information available at jeacrakefoundation.org/jea-crake-bio.

 - The Fellows are required to acknowledge the J.E.A.
 Crake Foundation in any publications or other works (including art works, musical compositions, plays, conference presentations, lectures etc.) arising from the award received.
 In addition the Foundation would appreciate being informed a week in advance of any public presentation/performance resulting from the award.

-- The Provost will, by May 20, provide the Foundation with the following information which has been received from the Senate Committee on Research and Creative Activity and the Controller, for each Fellow:
+- The Development Office will, by May 20, provide the Foundation with the following information which has been received from the Dean of Arts and the Controller, for each Fellow: